Sparsest Piecewise-Linear Regression of One-Dimensional Data: Introduction

-These theoretical findings warrant our simple and fast algorithm, presented in Section~\ref{sec:algonoisy}, for reaching (one of) the sparsest solution(s) to~\eqref{eq:noisyproblem}.
-The algorithm is divided in two parts: first, we compute the $\V{y}_\lambda$ vector for the~\eqref{eq:noiselessproblem} problem by solving a standard discrete $\ell_1$-regularized problem.
-Next, we find a sparsest solution to~\eqref{eq:noisyproblem} (with sparsity $\sparsity{\x}{\V{y}_\lambda}$) by optimally sparsifying its canonical solution in some prescribed regions that are determined by our theoretical results.
+These theoretical findings warrant our simple and fast algorithm, presented in Section~\ref{sec:algonoisy}, for reaching (one of) the sparsest solution(s) to the~\eqref{eq:noisyproblem}.
+The algorithm, which is agnostic to uniqueness, is divided in two parts: first, we compute the $\V{y}_\lambda$ vector for the~\eqref{eq:noiselessproblem} problem by solving a standard discrete $\ell_1$-regularized problem.
+Next, we find a sparsest solution to the~\eqref{eq:noisyproblem} (with sparsity $\sparsity{\x}{\V{y}_\lambda}$) by optimally sparsifying its canonical solution in some prescribed regions that are determined by our theoretical results.
 This sparsification step is detailed in Algorithm \ref{alg:algo_constrained} and has complexity $\mathcal{O}(M)$.

 This complete algorithm provides a simple and fast way for the user to judiciously choose $\lambda$ by evaluating the data fidelity loss $\sum_{m=1}^M E(f(x_m), y_m)$ \vs the optimal sparsity $\sparsity{\x}{\V{y}_0}$ --- which depends on $\lambda$ --- as a proxy for the universality \vs simplicity trade-off.
 We illustrate this in our experiments in Section~\ref{sec:experiments}.
 The value of $\lambda$ may vary between $\lambda \to 0$ (which at the limit amounts to the~\eqref{eq:noiselessproblem} problem) and an upper bound $\lambda = \lambda_{\text{max}}$ mentioned above.
 Note that existing algorithms that solve the~\eqref{eq:noisyproblem} such as that introduced in \cite{mammen1997locally} are a lot more complex and computationally expensive.
-Moreover, to the best of our knowledge, no existing algorithm has the guarantee of reaching a sparsest solution of~\eqref{eq:noiselessproblem} or~\eqref{eq:noisyproblem}. } \end{enumerate}
+Moreover, to the best of our knowledge, no existing algorithm has the guarantee of reaching a sparsest solution of the~\eqref{eq:noiselessproblem} or the~\eqref{eq:noisyproblem}. } \end{enumerate}